-DHS does not have reliable data on emigration from the United States.
-With a few exceptions, nonimmigrants are required to complete an I-94 Arrival/Departure Record (or the I-94W for VWP participants) when they arrive in the United States and when they depart.
-The I-94 Arrival/Departure form is routinely collected from foreign nationals exiting at air and sea ports, but it reportedly poses collection problems at land ports.
-Several years ago, the U.S. Government Accountability Office (GAO) testified that there were several weaknesses collecting the I-94 Departure forms is vulnerable to manipulation-"in other words, visitors could make it appear that they had left when they had not.
-To illustrate, on bridges where toll collectors accept I-94 departure forms at the Southwestern border, a person departing the United States by land could hand in someone else's I-94 form."
+who exit the United States, despite statutory requirements to do so.
+16 The I-94 Arrival/Departure form was routinely collected from foreign nationals exiting at air and sea ports until CBP discontinued issuing the paper forms in 2013.
+17 CBP continues to rely on I-94 Arrival/Departure forms at land ports of entry.
+Several years ago, the U.S. Government Accountability Office (GAO) testified that there were several weaknesses collecting the I-94 Departure Record at land ports of entry.
+Most notably, GAO concluded that the collection of departure forms is vulnerable to manipulation-"in other words, visitors could make it appear that they had left when they had not.
+To illustrate, on bridges where toll collectors accept I-94 departure forms at the Southwestern border, a person departing the United States by land could hand in someone else's I-94 form."18

-The exit component of the US-VISIT system has long been plagued with a variety of budgetary and structural problems, particularly at land ports of exit.
-In December 2006, DHS officials indicated that they were considering abandonment of plans to implement the exit portion.
-In 2008, GAO also found weaknesses in the methodology DHS was proposing to use to verify departures of foreign nationals from the United States.
+The exit component of the automated biometric entry-exit system has long been plagued with a variety of budgetary and structural problems, particularly at land ports of exit.
+19 In December 2006, DHS officials indicated that they were considering abandonment of plans to implement the exit portion.
+20 In 2008, GAO also found weaknesses in the methodology DHS was proposing to use to verify departures of foreign nationals from the United States.
 GAO concluded that the plan to certify air exit system requirement would not address all potential risks of an expanded Visa Waiver Program.
 In that report, DHS stated that it would match foreign nationals' departure records against prior records "to determine that the person is a foreign national, and that the person did depart the country through a U.S. airport."
-A new GAO report on US-VISIT has concluded that "an exit capability has yet to be fully deployed."
+A later GAO report on the automated biometric entry-exit system concluded that "an exit capability has yet to be fully deployed."
+22